Dividend Value Builder Newsletter

 The purpose of this article is to understand the concept of standard deviation and probability and how they relate to risk and making investment decisions.

 We understand we must accept risk to achieve investment returns above the risk-free rate of return.
 But accepting risk blindly is not sound investing.
 The mean is almost never the actual return.
-By definition one-half of the outcomes will be below the mean and one-half of the outcomes will be above the mean.
 Standard deviation is a measure of the volatility, or how far away from the mean the outcomes will be based on probability.
 We need to be cognizant of the negative outcomes that are far away from the mean.

 Standard Deviation and Volatility

 A small-cap stock will typically have a high standard deviation compared to a stable blue chip dividend stock.
 The small-cap stock may have a greater amount of uncertainty, volatility, and possible illiquidity.
 In other words, the probability of the return on the small-cap stock being farther away from the mean is greater than the stable blue chip dividend stock.

 The importance and/or size of the item being analyzed determines how critical the outer or smaller probabilities are to the investor.
 If we consider a 1% position in a volatile stock an investor may choose to accept a large dispersion of possible outcomes.
 The investor recognizes that regardless of the expected rate of return the volatile stock may have returns from negative 100% to positive 100% or even greater.
 Because it is only 1% of the portfolio the investor may be willing to accept the large amount of uncertainty.

 Retirement Withdrawal Rate Example